-Li Manshan doing paperwork for Hoisting the Pennant ritual, 2003
+Li Manshan doing paperwork for Hoisting the Pennant ritual, Lower Liangyuan 2003.

 Li Manshan decorates a coffin, Houguantun 2013.

-Li Peisen (1910–85) played a crucial part in the lineage’s Daoist transmission.
+Li Peisen (1910–85) played a crucial role in the lineage’s Daoist transmission, with his wife.

 North Shanxi Arts Work Troupe, 1959.
 Li Qing front row, far right.
 His four years there (1958–62) were a brief interlude within a lifetime of ritual practice.